Trade Gold Trading

 The used is 100:1, 50:1, 20:1 depending on size of oil lots traded.

 So Why not Just Select 10:1 option as the Maximum Oil Leverage Examples?
-Because to keep within the proper risk management rules it is even recommended that investors use less than this?
+Because to keep within the proper money management rules it is even adviced that traders use less than this?

-This question might seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
+This question might seem straight forward but it is not, because when you trade you use borrowed money known A.K.A.
 Oil Trading Leverage Example.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, the same thing with Oil.
+When you borrow capital from anyone or from a bank you must keep a security or collateral to acquire a loan, even if the collateral is based on monthly deductions from your own salary, the same thing with Oil.

 In oil the security is known as margin.
 This is capital you deposit with your broker.